vsaleem/Good-READme/README.md

 ## Installation

-You must install Node.js and nmp libraries.
+You must install Node.js and npm libraries.

 ## Usage